EmilPD/AutoParts/README.md

 # ASP.NET-MVC Project
 **Telerik Academy - Season 8 - ASP.NET-MVC course**

-# Beyond-Today
+# Common News
-Reading Beyond Today you will be prepared for the future.
+Reading Common News you will be informed about relevant news of today.